 - At least you can get pregnant

 - You can try again soon

 - Did you do something you weren’t supposed to?

 Don’t ever say something that could be taken as if the mother is to blame.

-It is nothing the woman has done; miscarriage is annoyingly mysterious and most of the time there are no answers.
+It's nothing the woman has done; miscarriage is annoyingly mysterious and most of the time, there are no answers.

 Most responses come from a kind place and it’s just people who care about you who want to help but don’t know how.

-This post has been written to create awareness and to help people speak out about their miscarriages.
-Don’t suffer in silence.
+We've written this to create awareness and to help people speak out about their miscarriages.

-To all Mums and Dads who have desperately wanted a family for years but for whatever reason haven’t got there, this is for you.
+To all mums and dads who have desperately wanted a family for years but for whatever reason haven't got there, this is for you.
 Sending you love and best wishes.
-From a Mum and Dad of 4 angel babies."
+From a mum and dad of four angel babies."